fbossu/beam_test_2023/banco/README.md

 ## Alignment

 This version of the code implements two alignment techniques.
-The first one uses the mean coordinates and a 2-point track, while the second one uses residuals from a 3-point fitting.
+The first one uses residuals from a 3-point fitting, whereas the second compute the derivative according to the different rotations and translations.
+It computes it in a CSV and it has then to be converted to a mille file using th C++ repository then, one can try using pede to compute misalignments.

 ## Tracking